Creative Process Facilitation

 Inquiry

-Guided small group learning drawing from the Jewish practice of beit midrash (house of inquiry).
+Guided small group learning drawing from the Jewish practice of Beit Midrash (house of inquiry).
+This can be refined to be secular or for a particular spiritual community.

 -